Florence Nightingale Museum

 The Florence Nightingale Museum is located at St Thomas' Hospital, which faces the Palace of Westminster across the River Thames in South Bank, central London, England.
-It is open to the public five days a week, Tuesday to Sunday 10:00am until 5:00pm (last entry at 4:30pm).
+It is open to the public six days a week, Tuesday to Sunday 10:00am until 5:00pm (last entry at 4:30pm).

 The museum tells the real story of Florence Nightingale, "the lady with the lamp", from her Victorian childhood to her experiences in the Crimean, through to her years as an ardent campaigner for health reform.
 Nightingale is recognised as the founder of modern nursing in the United Kingdom.
 The new museum explains her legacy and also celebrates nursing today: it is a member of The London Museums of Health & Medicine group.